German Catholic cardinal causes outrage with Nazi comparison | DW | 05.02.2020

 A cardinal has caused upset by likening German church reform talks taking place this week with Hitler's rise to power.
-He, and other conservatives, says the ecclesiastical-lay synod could undermine papal teachings.
+The cleric and other conservatives say the lay-ecclesiastical synod could undermine papal teachings.

 There was mounting outrage on Wednesday over Cardinal Gerhard Ludwig Müller's dismissal of "Synodal Path" talks as a "suicidal process" akin to 1933.